 In the case of one young couple in Illinois, the boyfriend had been diagnosed with cancer and received denied claims from the insurance company.
 So the couple sought out help from friends and family through GoFundMe.
 Their funding goal was $50,000, and they exceeded their goal by nearly $6,000 within just six days.

 But not every crowdfunding campaign can go viral, and many fall short of hitting their goals.

 The average amount of funds raised from crowdfunding across all categories was $7,000 in 2017, according to Fundly.
 This is a low number compared with today’s average medical bill balance.
 However, that is still $1,126 more than the individual had before the campaign.

 Another thing to note is that your crowdfunding efforts don’t get you 100 percent of the funds you raise.
 Sure, you can start a campaign for free, but the payment processing fees — how platforms like GoFundMe and GiveForward make money — usually take a cut.
-The payment process is 2.9 percent.
-Plus, they take five percent of the total raised, and 30 cents out of each donation.
+For GoFundMe, there’s a 2.9 percent transaction fee.
+Plus, the platform takes an additional 30 cents per donation.

 Can Medical Crowdfunding Replace Health Insurance?